 Drydock examinations are generally not required in conjunction with the initial COI unless there are deficiencies which require drydocking to correct.
-Cargo tank and internal structural examinations (ISE/CTIE) are also not required; however, to assess the vessel's overall structural condition OCMIs may elect to conduct internal examinations in way of high stress or high corrosion areas such as mid-body ballast tanks.
+Cargo tank and internal structural examinations (CTIE/ISE) are also not required; however, to assess the vessel's overall structural condition OCMIs may elect to conduct internal examinations in way of high stress or high corrosion areas such as mid-body ballast tanks.

-Unless a hull examination is conducted as part of entry into MSP, hull examination due dates will remain as previously established by the flag administration/classification society.
+Hull examination due dates will remain as previously established by the flag administration/classification society (see Enclosure (3) Section 1.1).
 At times non-credit hull examinations are sometimes done as part of a transfer of ownership and/or just prior to reflagging.
 When this occurs owners/operators should request the U.S. Coast Guard's attendance for oversight, even if the actual initial inspection and reflagging occur at a later date.
-A minimum of 14 days notice should be provided to the U.S. Coast Guard office in whose area the examination will be performed.
-For examinations performed outside of the U.S., 30 day advance notice is requested.
+A minimum of 14 days' notice should be provided to the U.S. Coast Guard office in whose area the examination will be performed.
+For examinations performed outside of the U.S., 30-day advance notice is requested.